Mfonn/Microsoft-Entra-ID-Onboarding-For-Financial-Company/README.md

 ![Amdari Project 1 — Entra ID uplift overview](1.png)

-## The story (why this project existed)
+## The story

 ![Department security groups and Administrative Units in Entra ID](2.png)

-Amdari had already migrated to Microsoft cloud identity (Microsoft Entra ID + Microsoft 365 with P1 licensing), but the day-to-day work of identity administration still looked like "old IT":
+A Financial Company had already migrated to but the day-to-day work of identity administration still looked like "old IT":

-> Despite the platform migration, day-to-day identity administration remains manual, performed individually by IT administrators.
+> Despite the platform migration, day-to-day identity administration remained manual, performed individually by IT administrators.

 That meant onboarding a single employee could take **2–3 hours**, and the quality of access depended on who handled the request and how busy they were that day.